5 Nutrients To Support Autoimmune Disease

 Boosting Omega-3 Levels

 When it comes to boosting your omega 3 levels there are really 2 ways to do this, through omega 3-rich foods and with a high-quality supplement.
-In general, it is important to focus on healthy fats in your diet from saturated fat, monounsaturated fats and omega 3 fats.
+In general, it is important to focus on healthy fats in your diet from saturated fat, monounsaturated fats, and omega-3 fats.

 For supplementation of omega 3, I recommend a purified fish oil from smaller fish such as sardines and anchovies.
-My favorite fish oil brand is Nordic Naturals because they purify their oil and third-party test to ensure the absence of mercury.
+My favorite fish oil brand is Nordic Naturals because they purify their oil and third-party tests to ensure the absence of mercury.

-In more advanced cases, I have found this Pro Omega Curcumin fish oil extremely helpful.
+In more advanced cases, I have found this ProOmega Curcumin fish oil extremely helpful.
 It contains curcumin extract, NAC, and glutathione to provide additional anti-inflammatory benefits.
-Remember, this supplement is not at this time FDA approved to prevent, mitigate, treat or cure any autoimmune disease and should not be confused as such.
+Remember, this supplement is not at this time FDA-approved to prevent, mitigate, treat or cure any autoimmune disease and should not be confused as such.

 5. Probiotics and Autoimmune Disease